 - Are normally sold to other secondary markets to private investors or held by the lender under their own portfolio

-- There is no waiting period after a foreclosure or short sale to qualify for Non QM Loans with The Gustan Cho Team at Gustan Cho Associates
+- There is no waiting period after a foreclosure or short sale to qualify for Non-QM Loans at Gustan Cho Associates

-- FHA and VA Home Loans requires 2 year waiting period after Chapter 7 Bankruptcy discharge
+- FHA and VA Home Loans require a 2-year waiting period after Chapter 7 Bankruptcy discharge

 - VA has a two year waiting period after foreclosure, deed in lieu of foreclosure, short sale to qualify for VA Home Loans

-- Fannie Mae and Freddie Mac will require a seven year waiting period from the recorded date of a foreclosure in order for a borrower to qualify for a Conventional Loan
+- Fannie Mae and Freddie Mac will require a seven-year waiting period from the recorded date of foreclosure in order for a borrower to qualify for a Conventional Loan